salonik1177/Lapworth-Museum-Sentiment-Analysis/README.md

 •	Translating feedback into actionable improvements

 The objective of this project was to transform unstructured feedback data into meaningful insights to support strategic decision-making.

+## Executive Summary:
+This project analyzes visitor feedback from multiple sources, including internal museum surveys, Google Reviews, and TripAdvisor.

+Key findings:

+•	The museum maintains a strong positive reputation, with approximately 75% positive sentiment internally and 85% positive sentiment externally

+•	Visitors consistently highlight the museum as educational, engaging, and family-friendly

+•	Key areas for improvement include navigation, signage, and parking accessibility

+The project provides actionable recommendations and proposes a sustainable feedback loop using Net Promoter Score (NPS) to support continuous improvement.